titanplusauto/titanplusauto.github.io/Github Page/Data Protection Policy.md

 The data controller will always verify the identity of anyone making a subject access request before handing over any information.</br>

 #### Providing information
-Titanium Plus Auto aims to ensure that individuals are aware that their data is being processed, and that they understand:
+Titanium Plus Auto aims to ensure that individuals are aware that their data is being processed, and that they understand:</br>
 * How the data is being used
 * How to exercise their rights
 To these ends, the company has a privacy statement, setting out how data relating to individuals is used by the company.</br>